A7med7x7/a7/content/posts/Elaborate_on_Adding_new_friends_system.md

 At this stage, the best scenario is to respect the walls and plan to tear them down over time (though sometimes they’re never meant to be broken).
 ### 1. Leakage in the system.

-In theory, I get to decide that I will not invest emotions, by controlling the amount of lets say love I stream for some (love implies trust), just as computational theories ignore practical constraints, but in practice, emotions are not precisely controlled; they leak easily
+In theory, I get to decide that I will not invest emotions, by controlling the amount of lets say love I stream for someone (love implies trust), just as computational theories ignore practical constraints, but in practice, emotions are not precisely controlled; they leak easily
 ### 2. a double-edged sword.
 it is very common that I lose potential good friends in the process, and that hurts, seeing cool people leave. they realize how hard it is to deal with me, and then stop trying.